 SIP & VOIP

-SIP and voIP are considered to be ‘next generation’ voice technologies, and the ISDN phase out presents an excellent opportunity to make the switch to these sorts of alternatives.
-Reports show that SIP is one of the fastest growing voice technologies, with a growth rate of 25 percent each year as more and more businesses seek out faster, more reliable, and more cost effective ways to transfer their voice data.
+SIP trunks and VoIP are considered to be ‘next generation’ voice technologies, and the ISDN phase out presents an excellent opportunity to make the switch to these sorts of alternatives.
+Reports show that SIP is one of the fastest-growing voice technologies, with a growth rate of 25 percent each year as more and more businesses seek out faster, more reliable, and more cost-effective ways to transfer their voice data.

 Preparing for the ISDN Switch Off